 Unfortunately, the data presented so far was insufficient to establish the chemical symbol for X. No one could count the number of particles in a given mass or volume of a gas.
-Based on patterns in his experimental results, Mr. Gay-Lussac assumed that equal volumes of different gases should be containing equal number of particles.
+Experimental volume ratios of combining gases by Mr. Gay-Lussac and others indicated that equal volumes of different gases should be containing equal number of particles.
+(This was later theoretically proposed by Swedish chemist Berzelius.)